We may earn money or products from the companies mentioned in this post.

 Sleeping on the plane isn’t always the smartest idea.
 If you sleep on the plane while on your way to a destination where you will land at night, you are doing yourself more harm than good.
 You will end up wide awake all night and asleep into the next day.
 You certainly won’t be beating jetlag using this method.

 So you are flying somewhere that you are going to land in the early AM and need to be fresh and ready for your first day?
 Great.
 You need to sleep on the plane.
 Sometimes this means your sleep will be a lot shorter than normal because you are losing hours, or maybe you are trying to get to sleep hours before you normally would.
 How can you make the most of a sleep so short, or get to sleep as quickly as possible?
 Lavender!
 You can get lavender in handy essential oil bottles that are easy to travel with.
 A few drops of this on a face cloth will help you relax and put you into a deeper sleep.

-Our favourite is by How do you aloe? and can be bought easily on our online store.
+Our favorite is from Aloe Vera Guide and can be bought easily on our online store.
 It has way more uses than helping with sleep too and you can find out more about that with our upcoming essential oils guide on aromatherapy.

 To sleep – Which seat to choose